 This idea is covered in my text processing with shell utilities article, which contains other tips on how to process text with shell utilities.

-Here are some simple examples of how to use grep.
+Here are some simple examples of how to use grep

-You can pipe output from other utilities into grep, which is extremely useful if parsing the output of other programs.
+, which is extremely useful if parsing the output of other programs.
 For example:

 cat test.txt | grep [OPTIONS] PATTERN

-You can also parse the output of grep using other grep commands:
+You can also parse the output of grep

 cat test.txt | grep [OPTIONS] PATTERN1 | grep [OPTIONS] PATTERN2